2 Kings 14

 Amaziah's father Joash was killed by servants (2 Kings 12:20-21).
 When Amaziah's kingdom is secure, he executes the murderers.
 This is justice - a king must answer for those who killed his predecessor.
 But notice what he does not do.

 This is one of the most beautiful citations in Scripture.
 Amaziah does not slay the children of the murderers, but instead appeals to the law of Moses - Deuteronomy 24:16.
 It is a theology of personal responsibility: every soul bears its own sin.
-The children are not guilty of their fathers' crime.
+The children bear no guilt for their fathers' crime.
 Amaziah recognizes this boundary.
-In a world where blood feuds and generational vengeance were common, he chooses the way of justice, not revenge.
+In a world where blood feuds and generational vengeance were common, he follows the way of justice the law requires.

 2 Kings 14:7Victory Over Edom; Pride Takes Root